SakibSumon/SakibSumon/README.md

 ### Hello, Welcome to my GitHub profile :sweat_drops:

-**About Me:** I completed undergrad from Ahsanullah University of Science and Engineering in June'20 and currently working at **Genesys Softwares.**
+**About Me:** I completed undergrad from Ahsanullah University of Science and Engineering in June'20 <br>
+and currently working at **Genesys Softwares.**

 <!--